How To Get Out of Your Car Lease the Cheap and Easy Way

 Even if your current monthly lease payments are higher than average for your vehicle, you can make your car an attractive candidate for a new owner.
 Perhaps the car has low mileage or you can sweeten the deal by offering an up-front cash incentive, which lowers the monthly payment.

 What's the Cost?

 Of course, these lease sites charge a fee.
 Additionally, leasing companies charge a range of fees for the lease transfer.
 The person assuming the lease bears the bulk of the costs.
 Despite these expenses, the total cost is much less than early termination penalties.

 Take for example Keith Begin of St. Petersburg, Florida.
 On LeaseTrader, he found a large SUV with 19,000 miles and 19 months left on the lease for only $322 per month.
 It cost him a total of about $750 to assume ownership of the car, which was located just three hours away.
 He felt it was a great deal.

 "Somebody else had to put down the $2,000-$3,000 [in down payment]," Begin said, "and my commitment was a lot less than it would have been if I'd gone through a dealer."

-"It was outrageous what I would have had to put in: $10,000-15,000 additional to pay off GMAC," she said.
-Covington discovered LeaseTrader.com and within days, found someone to take over her $550/month payments.
+"It was outrageous what I would have had to pay: $10,000-15,000 just to pay off the lease," she said.
+Covington discovered LeaseTrader.com and within days, found someone to take over her $550 monthly payments.
 The whole transaction cost her $250.

 "It was completely seamless for me," she said.
 "I was shocked beyond belief."